pensjonatus/flash-fiction/blog/its-not-the-end-of-the-world.md

 ---
-title: "It's not the end of the world"
+title: It's not the end of the world
 date: '2020-07-28'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'sci-fi'
+  - sci-fi
 ---

 "And so I told her," said Reginald, "That we cannot move the recital.
 We are